 When applying for overseas teaching positions, there are many aspects of the job search that you need to consider that don’t apply to a regular job search.

-• Passports: Before looking to find work overseas, you will need to invest in a passport.
+Before looking to find work overseas, you will need to invest in a passport.
 Many schools will ask to see a copy of your passport as part of the application process, so it is best to get one well in advance.
 As you need one to travel anywhere outside of your country, it is a good investment.

 There is a lot of variety in visas and permits; therefore, it is always best to check with officials at the school to make sure you are getting the right one.
-It also takes time to process, so ensure you have given yourself enough time, as you will not be able to enter most countries without one.
+Visa and work permits take time to process, so ensure you have given yourself enough time, as you will not be able to enter most countries without one.